shopware/shopware/src/Docs/Resources/v2/45-store-api-guide/20-navigation.md

 In this route only the data configured in the CMS page is loaded.
 This route should be used when loading static CMS pages such as landing pages.

+If the cms page contains a product listing element, this route supports all parameters of the [store-api.product.listing](./30-products.md). route.

 ```
 POST /store-api/v1/cms/da05c76975104f39a9f283b0b64db930